 But there are also time limits for making a compensation application and a number of statutory thresholds under the Civil Liability Act to meet in order to prove, for example, pain and suffering as a result of the slip and fall.
 This is where the advice and guidance of experienced compensation lawyers can prove essential.

 BPC Lawyers are specialists in public liability compensation matters, with a number of industry awards for its work in this area.
 If you’ve had an accident in a public place in which you’ve been injured, let us assess your case and help determine what sort of compensation you might be entitled to.
-Contact us today on (02) 8280 6900 for a free initial consultation.
+Contact our Sydney personal injury lawyers today on (02) 8280 6900 for a free initial consultation.